vgsr/vgsr-widgets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of custom widgets for vgsr.nl.
+A collection of custom widgets and shortcodes for vgsr.nl.

 == Installation ==